 Question & Answer

-INSPIRED BY: I am always inspired by the work of my colleagues.
-In addition, as a musician-elected representative to the NJSO Board of Trustees, I am awed by the dedication of these individuals to the NJSO.
+Inspired By: I am always inspired by the work of my colleagues.
+In addition, as a musician-elected representative to the New Jersey Symphony Board of Trustees, I am awed by the dedication of these individuals to the New Jersey Symphony.
 Music really matters to them!